0xZakk/JS-DC/02-data-types/readme.md

 # Data Types

+# Learning Objectives
+- Describe the concept of a "data type" and how it relates to variables.
+- Declare, assign to, and manipulate data stored in a variable.
+- Create arrays and access values in them.

+# Introduction

 - Welcome to Class
 - Go over the Learning Objectives
 - draw Git chart on board for review